 Notification of food supplements to Eastern Europe

-Spanish operators do not know how to market food supplements to Eastern Europe.
-These countries, in addition to being guided by European regulation –Directive 2002/46/EC– are also governed by national regulations.
-In this entry we will explain the basic specifications for exporting food supplements to Slovakia, Estonia, Poland and Romania.
+Spanish operators have little knowledge of how to market food supplements to Eastern European countries.
+These countries, in addition to being guided by European regulations – Directive 2002/46/EC – are also governed by national regulations.
+In this post we will explain what are the basic specifications for exporting food supplements to Slovakia, Estonia, Poland and Romania.

-The vitamin and mineral composition food supplements is determined in Europe by Regulation 1170/2009/EC, but the daily maximum limits for these substances are defined by the Member States.
+The vitamin and mineral composition of food supplements is determined in Europe by Regulation 1170/2009/EC, but the maximum daily limits for these substances are defined by the Member States.

-In Poland, the IDM cannot exceed 50% of the Nutrient Reference Values (NRVs).
-However, this rule does not apply to products already marketed in other Member States of the European Union and the European Free Trade Association (EFTA).
+In Poland, the MDI cannot exceed 50% of the Nutrient Reference Values (NRV).
+However, this rule does not apply to products already marketed in other member states of the European Union and the European Free Trade Association (EFTA).

 Herbs and other substances in food supplements

-Slovakia does not have a specific list of herbs for dietary supplements and the Belfrit list is taken into account with the exception of herbs considered medicinal or psychotropic.
+Slovakian has a specific list of herbs for food supplements and the Belfrit list is taken into account with the exception of herbs considered medicinal or psychotropic.

-In Romania there is a list of authorised plants in food supplements.
+In Romania, there is a list of plants authorized in food supplements.

 Poland, for the evaluation of plants and substances, does so on a case-by-case basis by the authorities when notifying the product.